 The interactive mode is activated by using either the -i, --interact option or a non-empty --plot option.
 In the interactive mode the program starts an IPython interactive shell and pre-loads several functions and variables related to the PDF calculation.
-It also defines a pdfgetx3 macro, which can be used with the same command-line syntax as the pdfgetx3 program from a system shell.
-The interactive session is also initialized with all functions from the matplotlib pylab module for convenient plotting.
+It also defines IPython commands pdfgetx3 and pdfgetx3, which can be used with the same syntax as the pdfgetx3 and pdfgetx3 in system shell.
+The interactive session is also initialized with all functions from the matplotlib.pyplot module for convenient plotting.
 The functions and variables related to PDF processing are: